genedan/TmVal/docs/usage/growth/compound.rst

 The output is 5.5125, the same as above.

-TmVal also comes with a compound interest solver that can be used to solve for missing inputs.
+TmVal also comes with a compound interest solver, ``compound_solver()``, that can be used to solve for missing inputs.
 For example, what rate of interest would give us $5.5125, if we held $5 for two years?

 .. ipython:: python